 Sitting cross-legged, close your eyes and relax the whole body.
 Bringing both hands to the sides of

 your head, use your index or middle fingers to plug your ears.
 Do not insert fingers into your ears,

 simply use them to close the flaps and block any sound from outside of you.
 Bring your attention,

 (with your eyes still closed) to the spot between your eyebrows.
 This is commonly referred to as

 your third eye.
 With your body absolutely still, inhale through your nose, and as you exhale slowly,

 back through your nose begin to make a humming sound from your diaphragm (located at the

-bottom, centre of your rib cage).
-Keep your lips closed, and teeth parted during this practice.
+bottom, center of your rib cage).
+Keep your lips closed, and your teeth parted during this practice.
 The

 sound should be smooth and continuous for the entire exhale, causing reverberations in the front